GLEIF-IT/gar/docs/getting-started.md

 ### Prerequisites
 The software in this repository is designed to run on MacBook Pro laptops with macOS Monterey (ver 12.6).

-The following 3 software packages are required to execute the scripts in this repository:
+The following five software packages are required to execute the scripts in this repository:

+- Homebrew (brew) - The Missing Package Manager for macOS
 - Docker Desktop on Mac
 - Bash - the Bourne Again SHell
 - jq - `sed` for JSON data
+- git - distributed version control system

+Installation instructions for Homebrew (`brew`) can be found here: https://brew.sh.
 Installation instructions for Docker Desktop can be found here: https://docs.docker.com/desktop/install/mac-install/.
-Bash should be install by default on your MacOS computer.
-Installation instructions for `jq` can be found here: https://stedolan.github.io/jq/download/
+Bash should be installed by default on your MacOS computer.
+Installation instructions for `jq` can be found here: https://stedolan.github.io/jq/download, utilize the brew command.
+Installation instructions for `git` can be found here: https://git-scm.com/download/mac, utilize the brew command.

 ### System Setup
 The scripts in this package rely on the KERIpy docker image `gleif/keri` hosted on docker hub.
 The first step is to execute the